ZechenM/distributed-ml-training/README.md

 That way, the next step will be to find **loseless compression algorithm that are good at leveraging REDUNDANCY**

 AND clock the 2 approaches, compare the latency

+## 2/16 added RLE encoding compression technique

+Pure Network latency (excludes compression overhead) decreases when gradients are compressed first and then sent out

+Would be worth comparing RLE compression with quantization and combining those two techniques to further minimize network latency